-This course is designed for the purpose of developing academic skills for college-level assignments of non-native English students.
-Students will utilize cognitive and analytical strategies in further development in their reading and writing skills.
-Emphasis on the mastery of study and note-taking skills is incorporated into instruction and assignments.
+This course is designed for the purpose of developing the English Language proficiency of students, who will utilize cognitive and analytical strategies in further development in their reading and writing skills.
+Emphasis on the mastery of study and notetaking skills is incorporated into instruction and assignments.
 Students will become familiar with college instructional and support services, with emphasis on library instruction/embedded librarian services.
-Students will make formal presentations on academic topics.
-Students will also critically analyze and discuss themes and issues, as well as express opinions and advocate for self in academic and general situations.
-Co-taught.
+Students will make formal presentations on current relevant topics.
+Students will also critically analyze and discuss themes and issues, as well as express opinions and advocate for self in a variety of situations.
+Cotaught.
 Students must have a final grade of C- (70%) or better in order to pass this course.
+F, Sp, Su